-- This insert must be connected to a code approved (e.g. NFPA 211) masonry fireplace with a 6" flue liner that meets the type HT requirements (2100°) per the UL 1777 standard. - 1.
+- This insert must be connected to a code approved (e.g. NFPA 211) masonry fireplace with a 6" flue liner that meets the type HT requirements (2100°) per the UL 1777 standard. - This insert cannot be installed in a factory-built fireplace or into a mobile home. - 1.
 Your masonry fireplace and chimney must be built according to an approved method of construction such as the NFPA 211 standard.
 Visit nfpa.org for free access to the standard. - 2.
 You must install a flue liner that meets the type HT requirements (2100°) per the UL 1777 standard. - 3.
 Have a certified chimney inspector clean and inspect your chimney and fireplace to make sure that there are no code violations, cracks, damaged mortar joints, or blockages. - 4.
 If your chimney is damaged or does not meet code requirements, you may need to re-line or rebuild your chimney. - 5.
-Kuma recommends that an insulated chimney liner always be installed into a masonry chimney for improved performance. - 6.
+Kuma recommends that an insulated chimney liner be installed into a masonry chimney for improved performance. - 6.
 Chimney liners should not be smaller than 6" diameter or the equivalent cross-sectional area of 28 square inches.
 Any reduction in flue size may result in smoking or poor performance. - 7.
 Maintain all minimum clearance requirements for this insert as shown at the beginning of this section and on the listing tag.